 The Australian state and territory courts handle a lot of criminal cases each year.
 For example, they have finalized a total of 486, 422 defendants from 1 July 2019 to 30 June 2020.
 Although this figure represents a 16% decrease in the number of criminal cases that they have finalized in the previous year, it is still impossible to conclude if the crime rate in Australia is increasing or decreasing.
 What’s certain is that criminal cases are still giving court magistrates a lot of work.

 So, if this trend makes you wonder about the nature of criminal cases and why thousands of these are brought to the Australian courts’ jurisdiction, read further.
-A brief discussion of the essential facts about criminal cases from a defence lawyer’s perspective is provided below.
+A brief discussion of the essential facts about criminal cases from an Expert Savannah Defense Lawyer perspective is provided below.

 A criminal case is filed before a court due to committing a criminal offence or any activity that constitutes an offence against the state, society, or the public.
 This also includes all the acts that leave an individual as the immediate victim.

 The types of criminal offences in Australia vary from one state to another.
 However, the following are regarded as criminal offences all over New South Wales (NSW) and will most likely result in the filing of a criminal case when a person or a group commits any of these.

 As the name suggests, these offences are acts that cause harm or threaten the safety of a person.
 These include several crimes, such as affray and assault.

 A person is charged with affray if they threaten to use or use unlawful violence against another person.
 For the offence to be qualified as an affray, the act or threat of using violence should be severe enough to cause a firm person to be scared of being harmed or injured by another person.
 This offence is contained in Crimes Act 1900 (section 93C) and carries a maximum penalty of up to 10 years of imprisonment.